FSIN-ohm/Matomat-Documentation/docs/server.md

 5. When the build is done you can already test run the server with
    - `docker-compose up` for running in forground
    - `docker-compose up -d` for running the server in daemonized mode.
-6. When you start the server for the first time the matohmat image might start faster then the database because database is not initialized yet.
+6. !!CAUTION!!
+When you start the server for the first time the matohmat image might start faster then the database because database is not initialized yet.
 This will lead to a crash.
 If this happens simply wait for a bit and the restart the docker image: `docker-compose down` then `docker-compose up`.
 7. In order to make your installation be ready for production you will want to [configure it](#configuration)

 ### Update